sergeinack3/PowerEduc/media/player/videojs/readme_powereduc.txt

 3. copy 'font/' into 'fonts/' folder
 4. copy 'video-js.css' into 'styles.css'
    Add /* stylelint-disable */ in the beginning.
-   Maintain the css after  "/* Modifications of player made by Moodle: */" to the end of the styles file.
+   Maintain the css after  "/* Modifications of player made by PowerEduc: */" to the end of the styles file.
    Check status of:
    https://github.com/videojs/video.js/issues/2777
 6. copy 'lang/' into 'videojs/' subfolder (so the result will be media/player/videojs/videojs/lang).